 Get it done by a professional

-Okay, your headshot has to look like it’s been taken by a professional photographer and what better way to do that than to have an actual professional photographer take it!
+Okay, your headshot has to look like it’s been taken by a professional photographer and what better way to do that than to have an actual headshot photographer take it!
 Stands to reason when you think about it.

 But don’t go calling the local wedding photographer or that lovely lady who always takes your family portraits unless they have the right industry experience.
 While other photographers will, of course, do a good job and take a nice photo, a photographer with headshot experience will know exactly what type of shot will impress a casting director.
 They’ll know the right angles and backgrounds and will tell you if your clothing is a good fit for a headshot.